Sugars and Bond Repair - and A DIY Bond-Repair Recipe

 Recipe for DIY Bond-repair (Less than 25 cents!)

 1 cup (235 ml) warm water.
-Distilled or deionized if your water is very hard
+Distilled or deionized if your water is hard

 Apply to dry or dampened hair.